Skip to main content

 202.633.6438, PlaceJ1@si.edu

 Jeff Place has been at the Center’s Ralph Rinzler Folklife Archives and Collections since 1988.
 He holds an MLS from the University of Maryland and specializes in sound archives.
-He oversees the cataloging of the Center's collections and has been involved in the compilation of almost sixty CDs of American music for Smithsonian Folkways Recordings including the Lead Belly Legacy Series, Lead Belly Sings for Children; the Pete Seeger American Favorite Ballads series; and The Asch Recordings (Woody Guthrie).
-Place has been nominated for six GRAMMY Awards and twelve Indie Awards, winning two GRAMMYs and six Indies.
+He oversees the cataloging of the Center’'s collections and has been involved in the compilation of more than sixty CDs of American music for Smithsonian Folkways Recordings, including the Lead Belly Legacy series, the Pete Seeger American Favorite Ballads series, The Asch Recordings (Woody Guthrie), Jazz Fest, and Playing for the Man at the Door: Field Recordings from the Collection of Mack McCormick, 1958–1971.
+Place has won three GRAMMY Awards (out of ten nominations) and six Indie Awards (out of twelve nominations).
 He was one of the producers and writers of the acclaimed 1997 edition of the Anthology of American Folk Music and The Best of Broadside, 1962–1988 (2000).
-He has served on the curatorial team for a number of exhibitions including the traveling Woody Guthrie exhibition This Land is Your Land.
+He has served on the curatorial team for a number of exhibitions, including the traveling Woody Guthrie exhibition This Land Is Your Land.
 In 2003, he co-curated the Smithsonian Folklife Festival program on Appalachian culture.
-In 2012, he produced and co-authored (with Robert Santelli) the publication and CD box set Woody at 100 and the Lead Belly: The Smithsonian Collection in 2014.
+He produced and authored the publication and CD box set Woody at 100 (with Robert Santelli) in 2012, Lead Belly: The Smithsonian Collection in 2014, and the GRAMMY-winning Pete Seeger: The Smithsonian Collection in 2019..

 202.633.6443, ReinigerA@si.edu